 The Afar Nation

-The Afar resistance to European colonialism was led by Sultan of Girrifo (Bidu), Sultan Haysma Ahaw and his sons Sultan Mohamed Haysama and continued to the days of Sultan Yassin Haysama.
-Anti colonialism resistance by the Afar against the Fascist Italians would go on for the next 30 years were thousands of Afar lost their lives and prevented Mussolini forces from penetrating the Afar hinterlands and territories into Ethiopia.
+In Dankalia, The Afar resistance to Italian occupation was led by Sultan of Girrifo (Bidu), Sultan Haysma Ahaw and his sons Sultan Mohamed Haysama and continued to the days of Sultan Yassin Haysama.
+Afar Anti colonialism sentiment and resistance struggle by the Afar people against the Fascist Italians would go on for the next 30 years were thousands of indigenous Afar lost their lives and prevented Mussolini forces from penetrating the Afar hinterlands and territories into modern day Ethiopia.

-After fierce battles against Mussolini forces, the young Sultan Yassin Haysma, at the age of 39 was killed in a village of Bidu in 1931.
+After fierce battles against Mussolini forces, the young Sultan Yassin Haysma, at the age of 39 was captured and killed in a village of Bidu, Dankalia in 1931.

 Following the independence of Eritrea in May of 1991, the indigenous population of 600,000- 800,000 Afar faced and continue to face unprecedented persecution and prolonged tyranny of the Eritrean regime.
 Led by President Isaias Afwerki’s ruling junta known as the People’s Front for Justice and democracy (PFDJ), the regime is systemically removing the historic presence of the Afar from their ancestral homeland, robbing them of their indigenous identity, denying them the rights to own and live off their traditional land and territories, destroying the basis of the Afar economies such as fishing and animal husbandry, and confiscating Afar businesses.
 Exploitation of Dankalia’s people and resources is sustaining Afwerki and his Generals’ grip on power in the region.
 Eritrean regime has since divided Afar homeland (Dankalia) and renamed the territory.